 \section{Introduction}

-The proposed Deep Underground Neutrino Experiment ( DUNE ) will be a long-baseline neutrino oscillation experiment \cite{1,1DUNE,2DUNE,3DUNE}.
-The primary scientific goal of this experiment is to make precise measurements of the parameters governing neutrino oscillation and constraining the CP violation phase in the leptonic sector \cite{4DUNE}.
-Another scientific goal of the DUNE project is the determination of mass hierarchy, whether it is a normal hierarchy (NH) or inverted hierarchy (IH) which is not known yet, supernova physics \cite{1b}, atmospheric neutrino physics, and proton decay physics \cite{1a}.
-DUNE will have neutrino and anti-neutrino spectrum ($ \nu_{\mu}(\bar{\nu_{\mu}}), \nu_{e}(\bar{\nu_{e}}),$ and $\nu_{\tau}(\bar{\nu_{\tau}})$) beam facility at Fermilab that will be characterized by a near detector (ND) near the neutrino source at Fermilab and far detector ( FD ) at Sanford Underground Research Facility (SURF) in South Dakota, USA.
-This will provide a baseline facility of length 1248 km to study the matter effect.
-Both the detectors will have Ar target material to observe the neutrino spectrum that will help to overcome various systematic uncertainties.
-ND will be observing the un-oscillated neutrinos spectrum while the FD will be observing the oscillated neutrino spectrum.
-In ND, DUNE decided to embrace the PRISM concept that suggested the need for two detectors, one staying on-axis and the other moving across the beam.
-System for on-Axis Neutrino Detection (SAND) is used for monitoring the beam stability on a few-days basis.
-SAND used a solid hydrogen target that is free from nuclear effects.Precise energy measurement of each flavor at both the detectors is crucial for achieving the scientific goal planned for the experiment.
-Oscillation probabilities as a function of reconstructed neutrino energy are measured by comparing the events rate as a function of reconstructed neutrino energy at both ND and FD detectors, which are used to constrain values of the neutrino oscillation parameters and also proton lifetime measurement.
-These uncertainities causes major challenge in the determination of the CP violating phase which is yet to be constrained.
-Precise CP phase value is not only crucial for verifying the baryon asymmetry of the universe but also for explaining physics beyond the standard model and effective mass of neutrinos\cite{jd_eff}.
+DUNE will be a long-baseline neutrino oscillation experiment \cite{1,1DUNE,2DUNE,3DUNE}.
+The important research goal of this experiment is constraining the CP violation phase in the leptonic sector \cite{4DUNE} and to determine the parameters governing neutrino oscillation.
+Another goal of the DUNE project is to determine the mass hierarchy, whether it is an inverted hierarchy (IH) or a normal hierarchy (NH), which is currently unknown, as well as atmospheric neutrino physics, supernova physics \cite{1b}, and proton decay physics \cite{1a}.
+DUNE will be a neutrino and anti-neutrino spectrum ($ \nu_{\mu}(\bar{\nu_{\mu}}), \nu_{e}(\bar{\nu_{e}})$, and $\nu_{\tau}(\bar{\nu_{\tau}})$) beam facility at Fermilab, with a near detector (ND) near the neutrino source at Fermilab and a far detector (FD) at the Sanford Underground Research Facility (SURF) in South Dakota, USA.
+This will give a 1248-kilometer baseline facility for studying the matter effect.
+To study the neutrino spectrum, both detectors will use Ar target material, which will enable to overcome numerous systematic errors.
+The ND will look at the spectra of un-oscillated neutrinos, whereas the FD will look at the spectrum of oscillated neutrinos.
+DUNE chose to use the PRISM concept in ND, which suggested that two detectors be used, one on-axis and the other traveling across the beam.
+On a daily basis, the beam stability is monitored using the System for on-Axis Neutrino Detection (SAND).
+SAND employed a hydrocarbon target and $\nu(\bar\nu)$-H from $CH_{2}$ subtraction, which provides useful information for reducing systematic uncertainty \cite{sand}.
+The precise energy measurement of each flavor at both detectors is critical for completing the experiment's scientific purpose.
+The events rate as a function of reconstructed neutrino energy at both the ND and FD detectors, which are used to constrain values of the neutrino oscillation parameters and also proton lifetime measurement, are compared to measure oscillation probabilities as a function of reconstructed neutrino energy.
+These uncertainties make determining the CP-violating phase, which has yet to be constrained, a serious task.
+Precise CP phase values are important not only for confirming the universe's baryon asymmetry but also for describing phenomena outside the standard model, such as the effective mass of neutrinos \cite{jd_eff}.